chiara-rizzi/first-steps-analysis/README.md

+---
+layout: post
-# First steps in the analysis
+title:  "First steps in the analysis"
+permalink: index.html
+---

 Instructions for the first studies with the ntuples for the gluino RPV multijet analysis.

 In this repo you can find